kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 #### Alpha

 - Implementation:
-  - handling of failed pods with respect to `spec.backoffPolicy` by Job controller
+  - handling of failed pods with respect to `spec.podFailurePolicy` by Job controller
   - appending of a dedicated Pod condition (when the Pod termination is initiated by a kubernetes control plane component) to the list of Pod conditions along with sending the Pod delete request